 Considering all these changes, this should be a huge upgrade from Ubuntu 21.04.

-In my opinion, the biggest upgrade is the inclusion of GNOME 40 or 41, especially with the new horizontal overview.
+In my opinion, the biggest upgrade is the inclusion of GNOME 40, especially with the new horizontal overview.

-So, it should be fascinating to see how the Ubuntu team makes use of the new design changes in GNOME 40 or may choose to go with GNOME 41 onboard, which is slated for release in September.
+And, it should be fascinating to see how the Ubuntu team makes use of all the new design changes, theme updates, and more.

 In addition to the desktop environment change, you will no longer find the standard (mixed-color) theme in Ubuntu 21.10.

-You will also find dark or light theme, while light being the default.
+You will only find dark or light theme, while light being the default.
 We have had a separate coverage about the Ubuntu 21.10 theme change, if you are curious to know more.

 Starting with Ubuntu 21.10, Zstd, the compression standard developed by Facebook will be used for the .deb packages.